mobh/blockchain-dev-meetup-basel/README.md

 # blockchain-dev-meetup-basel
-### Contents for Basel Blockchain for Developers Meetup
+## Contents for Basel Blockchain for Developers Meetup

-here you will find the documentation/resources and links needed for our group Meetups.
+Here you can find the documentation/resources and links needed for our group Meetups.
 Topics are:
 * Blockchain
 * Ethereum